Nikolaj-dev/Aniverse/README.md

  Aniverse is a fun online resource for anime fans where you can find extensive information about a variety of anime series, rate and discuss them, create your own "read" and "favorite" lists.

 # Stack
-Django Rest Framework, Celery, PostgreSQL, Redis, JWT.
+Django Rest Framework, Celery, PostgreSQL, Redis, JWT, Swagger.

 ## Requirements